 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Whether you just bought a new bed, or the pillow you’ve been using is old, lumpy, and smelly, getting a new pillow is never a bad idea.
-You should replace your pillow every one to two years to make sure it provides enough support, and prevents your head and neck from sinking too far into the cushion.
+You should replace yours every one to two years to make sure it provides enough support, and prevents your head and neck from sinking too far into the cushion.
 You should always replace your pillow when you notice that it has begun to yellow despite washing, or if you can easily fold it in half.
-Not only will a new pillow provide better support at night, but regular replacement can reduce allergies and provide a more restful sleep experience.
+Not only will a new one provide better support at night, but regular replacement can reduce allergies and provide a more restful sleep experience.

-- BEST BODY PILLOW: Coop Home Goods Adjustable Body Pillow
+- Best body pillow: Coop Home Goods Adjustable Body Pillow